 Website and Social Media

 Be sure to add the event to your website and promote it on your social media channels, using the #ValveDiseaseDay hashtag and tagging the @ValveDiseaseDay account (Facebook, Twitter, and/or Instagram).
-See more about using social media to raise awareness of Heart Valve Disease Awareness Day later in this toolkit.
+See more about using social media to raise awareness of Heart Valve Disease Awareness Day.

 Sharing your event on Facebook Live allows followers to engage with content in real-time and all you need is a Smart Phone.
 The video will also be available on Facebook after the event for those who can’t watch it live.